 Psychiatric nurses work in any setting that provides mental health treatment services which, in addition to hospitals and clinics, can include rehabilitation centers, schools, and state or federal agencies.
-They help individuals with mood disorders such as depression and bipolar disorder, psychotic disorders such as schizophrenia, dementia disorders, eating disorders, and psychoses.
+They help individuals with mood disorders like depression and bipolar disorder, psychotic disorders like schizophrenia, dementia disorders, eating disorders, and psychoses.
 Psychiatric nurses, as explained below, perform different duties depending on the work setting.

 General and Psychiatric Hospitals

-Psychiatric nurses admit or discharge patients, monitor patients being detained for psychiatric hospitalization for safety, perform high-risk assessments, manage medications, and groom and bathe patients.
+Psychiatric nurses admit or discharge patients, monitor the safety of patients being detained for psychiatric hospitalization, perform high-risk assessments, manage medications, and groom and bathe patients.

 Psychiatric nurses facilitate social and emotional needs, provide crisis intervention and treatment, and administer cognitive-behavioral therapy.